 2. Positive Words and Actions

 Create a journal and write one positive thing about your partner every day.
-It could be words spoken.
-It could be what they did.
+It could be words spoken, and it could be what they did.
 Be grateful for that one positive thing.
-Express your gratitude to your partner with a nice ‘Thank You’.
+Express your gratitude to your partner with a friendly ‘Thank You’.
 It’ll surely make their day.

 3. Take Disappointments with a Pinch of Salt

-No relationship can be free of disappointments, so when your partner’s small actions like not accompanying you to the market or skipping your workout together disappoints you, accept it instead of fighting about it.
-Understand that everyone of us function differently and give importance to different things on different days.
-The sooner you accept the situation instead of fighting it, the sooner it would lead you to a path of peace and emotional recovery.
+No relationship can be free of disappointments, so when your partner’s small actions, like not accompanying you to the market or skipping your workout together, disappoint you, accept it instead of fighting about it.
+Understand that everyone functions differently and gives importance to different things on different days.
+The sooner you get the situation instead of fighting it, the sooner it will lead you to peace and emotional recovery.

 4. Set Common Goals

-There is no greater aphrodisiac than the high you get when you accomplish your goals together.
+There is no more excellent aphrodisiac than the high you get when you accomplish your goals together.
 Create common short & long-term goals together as a couple and work towards them.
 Every time you achieve it, your love for each other is bound to get re-ignited.

 5. Be Present in Each Other’s Company

-With so much of digital clutter around us, having real conversations is becoming increasingly difficult.
+With so much digital clutter, honest conversations are becoming increasingly complex.
 This can also lead to a growing distance between partners.
-Thus, each day take out time away from all the digital voices around you to spend time with your partner.
-Decide on a time you can spend with each without your mobile phones or any other gadgets.
-Be present in the moment with your partner and listen and talk about your day, using this time as a way to reflect upon your actions as well along with each other.
+Thus, each day takes time away from all the digital voices around you to spend time with your partner.
+Decide on a time you can pay with each without your mobile phones or any other gadgets.
+Be present in the moment with your partner and listen and talk about your day, using this time to reflect upon your actions and each other.

-With a little help, you can always make your emotional bond better with your life partner.
-However, in case the issues are deeper and the situations are hard to navigate, then a little help from a relationship counselor can set your marriage onto the right path.
-Check out our marriage counseling services on the homepage.
+With some help, you can continually improve your emotional bond with your life partner.
+However, if the issues are more profound and the situations are hard to navigate, then a little help from a relationship counsellor can set your marriage on the right path.
+Check out our marriage counselling services on the homepage.